-When in follow mode, the vehicle will not decelerate automatically to a stop, nor will the vehicle always decelerate quickly enough to avoid a collision.
+When in follow mode, the vehicle may not decelerate automatically to a stop, nor will the vehicle always decelerate quickly enough to avoid a collision.
 Note: Follow mode is an integral function of ACC.
 You cannot disengage follow mode and still use cruise control to maintain your speed.

 Once a set speed has been selected, the driver can release the accelerator and the set road speed will be maintained.

 If a vehicle ahead enters the same lane or a slower vehicle is ahead in the same lane, your vehicle speed will adjust automatically until the gap to the vehicle ahead corresponds to the gap setting.
 The vehicle is now in follow mode.
-See 60, FOLLOW MODE (AMBER).